Driver’s License Examination

 Each license will also contain an imprinted photograph of the licensee, with a profile of the licensee if under 21 years of age, and a frontal photograph if the licensee is 21 years of age.

 Driver's License Renewal

 Driver’s licenses shall expire on the licensee’s birth date occurring in the 8th year of the license term.

 Any subsequent renewals may be renewed for up to an 8-year period ending on the licensee’s birth date.

-For every other renewal, an applicant may renew by mail, so long as he or she certifies that he or she meets the visual requirements, and that there has been no change in his or her physical condition.
+For every other renewal, an applicant may renew online or by mail if the license holder already holds a DC DMV REAL ID and so long as he or she certifies that he or she meets the visual requirements, and that there has been no change in his or her physical condition.

 Licensees who have reached the age of 70 have the following renewal requirements: at age 70 or the nearest renewal date thereafter, the applicant shall complete the eye test and may be required to pass the reaction test, and must show a physician’s certification that the applicant is physically and mentally competent to operate a motor vehicle.

 Each person applying for a renewal must pass a vision test.